 A CFO can improve the decision-making process by bringing facts, and solid numbers, and asking the right questions.
 Another benefit to the business owner is the fresh perspective and insights brought by the CFO.
 This can have the added effect of making life a little less lonely for the entrepreneur.
 The CFO can be a sounding board and trusted advisor for new ideas and initiatives.

 10. Stakeholder Confidence

 To summarize, a fractional CFO brings all the benefits of a full-time resource, but at a fraction the cost.
-They work an agreed upon amount of time, and on an ongoing basis.
+They work for an agreed-upon amount of time and on an ongoing basis.
 The benefits are myriad, and range from improved reporting and decision-making, clearer insight into the business for planning and forecasting, and stronger financial management and controls.
-Perhaps the biggest benefit however, is how the CEO can transfer the financial and administrative burden to the CFO, and thus free themselves to work on other critical aspects of the business.
+Perhaps the biggest benefit, however, is how the CEO can transfer the financial and administrative burden to the CFO, and thus free themselves to work on other critical aspects of the business.